 </div>

-Remember that the above code only provides the HTML structure.
-You can enhance its appearance by applying CSS, making it blend seamlessly with your website's design.
+Remember that the above code only provides the HTML structure, and you can give it a beautiful style according to the overall style of your website, making it perfectly integrate with your website design.

-PassprevArchiveandnextArchiveThese two simple yet powerful tags make the navigation function of the article detail page on Anqi CMS easily accessible.It not only optimizes the user experience, but also indirectly helps in the depth reading of website content and SEO performance.
+ByprevArchiveandnextArchiveThese simple yet powerful tags make the navigation function of the article detail page accessible.It not only optimizes the user experience, but also indirectly helps the in-depth reading of website content and SEO performance.

-Why isn't the link to my previous/next article displaying?
+Ask: Why doesn't the link to my previous/next article display?

-Answer: There may be several reasons for this.Firstly, please confirm that the current article indeed has a previous or next article (for example, it is the first or last article in a category, or there is only one article in the category).{% if prev %}or{% if next %}Such conditional judgment, if the condition is not met, the navigation part may be hidden.
-In addition, please ensure that your article has been published and the correct category has been set.
+Answer: There may be several reasons.
+First, please confirm that the current article indeed has a previous or next article (for example, it is the first or last article in a category, or there is only one article in the category).Next, check if the template code uses{% if prev %}or{% if next %}This condition judgment, if the condition is not met, the navigation section may be hidden.
+In addition, make sure that your article has been published and the correct category has been set.

-Question: Can I display other information besides the title in the link of the previous/next article, such as the publication date or the number of views?
+Ask: Can I display other information in the link of the previous/next article, such as the publication date or view count?